MarcoMen-Temp/Project18/README.md

  - df1 = DataFrame for 'Iris-setosa'(using the iloc[]method,appended the index range (0,50,1)-(start,end not incl.,stepvalue)
  - df2 = DataFrame for 'Iris-versicolor'
  - df3 = DataFrame for 'Iris-virginica'

-  These block of code was implemented while discovering and experimenting code with Pandas.
+This block of code was implemented while discovering and experimenting code with Pandas.
 For each DataFrame ,make the basic stats calculations(.describe()method) in 'iris.py'

 ### About the Iris Data Set